-- •Livestock contribute to nearly one fifth of the worlds green house emissions.
-And in Australia, according to the National Greenhouse Gas Inventory, livestock accounts for 11 per cent of emissions – not much less than transport at 15 per cent.
+- Livestock contribute to nearly one fifth of the worlds green house emissions.
+In Australia, according to the National Greenhouse Gas Inventory, livestock accounts for 11 per cent of emissions – not much less than transport at 15 per cent.

-- •Cattle, poultry and pigs now consume over 90% of the world’s soya, 80% of the world’s maize, half the world’s wheat and virtually all barley.
+- Cattle, poultry and pigs now consume over 90% of the world’s soy, 80% of the world’s maize, half the world’s wheat and virtually all barley.

 The Ayurvedic View